armory/docs/content/en/armory-cdaas/tutorials/external-automation/webhook-github.md

 <br>
 Note:

 * `on.repository_dispatch.types`: User-supplied event type name.
-You use this name in the payload when you call this webhook event from Borealis.
+You use this name in the payload when you call this webhook event from Armory CDaaS.
-* The `getToken` step fetches an OAUTH token from Borealis.
+* The `getToken` step fetches an OAUTH token from Armory CDaaS.
 The format for this API call is defined in [Retrieve an OAUTH token to use in your callback]({{< ref "webhook-approval#retrieve-an-oauth-token-to-use-in-your-callback">}}).
-The callback needs this OAUTH token to authenticate with Borealis.
+The callback needs this OAUTH token to authenticate with Armory CDaaS.

    - In the `data` payload, you use the `CDAAS_CLIENT_ID` and `CDAAS_CLIENT_SECRET` GitHub repo secrets you created in the [Create credentials](#create-credentials) section.

-* The `callCallback` step sends request with workflow results to Borealis.
+* The `callCallback` step sends request with workflow results to Armory CDaaS.
 The format for this API call is defined in [Callback format]({{< ref "webhook-approval#callback-format">}}).

-   - `url`: GitHub extracts the `callbackUri` from the HTTP Request that Borealis sent.
+   - `url`: GitHub extracts the `callbackUri` from the HTTP Request that Armory CDaaS sent.
    - `method`: Rest API method is always `POST`
    - `bearerToken`:  GitHub extracts the `access_token` value from the `getToken` step's HTTP Response and inserts it here.
    - `customHeaders`: this is always `{ "Content-Type": "application/json" }`